Blanen/survivor_sequences/README.md

-# Survivor Sequence Framework: Core Definitions and Initial Implications
+# Survivor Sequence Framework: Foundational Definitions

 ## 1. Overview

 This document outlines the foundational definitions for a mathematical framework built upon constrained periodic binary sequences.
-The core objects are **Survivor Sequence Classes**, which exhibit specific number-theoretic properties.
-A central component of the framework is the **Rational Projection Map (`φ'`)**, establishing a bijection between the set of survivor classes with period `n ≥ 2` and the rational numbers `Q`, thereby linking discrete combinatorics to arithmetic and geometry.
-This document also explores preliminary answers and implications for the immediate goals of the framework based on these definitions.
+The core objects are **Survivor Sequence Classes**, characterized by number-theoretic constraints based on their minimal period structure.
+A central component is the **Rational Projection Map (`φ'`)**, establishing a bijection between the set of survivor classes with period `n ≥ 2` and the rational numbers `Q`.
+This map links discrete combinatorics with the arithmetic structure of rational numbers.
+The structure implied by `φ'` has a primary geometric interpretation where all rational values (and thus all corresponding sequence classes) are represented on **one semicircle**, distinguishing two main "quarters" based on the sign of the projected rational value.

 ## 2. Periodic Binary Sequences and Equivalence Classes